kynikos/syncere/README.md

 # syncere

-syncere is a tool that helps manage groups of rsync or rdiff-backup sessions interactively or through special profiles.
+syncere is a tool that helps manage groups of rsync sessions interactively or through special profiles.

 ## License